Geography and Urban Studies

 Heriot-Watt is one of the leading UK providers of education in the fields of property development and management, spatial and town planning, housing, regeneration and urban design.
 We are ranked 5th in the UK for Town and Country Planning in the Complete University Guide 2021.

 The challenge faced by built environment professionals today is to build more sustainable communities through development that integrates economic, social and environmental goals.

-Our courses equip students with the specialist knowledge and skills needed to help create these communities and to deliver better places and spaces in which to live, work, rest and play.
+Our degrees equip students with the specialist knowledge and skills needed to help create these communities and to deliver better places and spaces in which to live, work, rest and play.
 Our professional links with industry and government ensure that our teaching is relevant and grounded in the real world, and the cross-disciplinary learning style we use helps to build the mutual understanding between professions that graduates require for a successful career.